Ophiase/Knowledge-Graph-IFNCY020/README.md

 2. **Transform**: Data is transformed into RDF format using [transform_open_drug.py](./transform_open_drug.py) and [transform_geonames.py](./transform_geonames.py).
     - The transformation scripts map columns to RDF properties and create triples for each entity.
 3. **Merge**: All RDF files are merged into a single RDF file using [merge_rdf.py](./merge_rdf.py).

+### Ontology

+The ontology defines the structure of the knowledge graph, including classes, properties, and relationships.
+It ensures consistency and enables reasoning over the data.
+The ontology is defined in [ontology.ttl](./ontology.ttl) and includes classes such as city, country, and Drug, and properties such as located_in, population, and name.

 ### Challenges

 #### Federated Query Challenges